Skip to main contentSkip to navigation

 Once the controller responds, the entire drive is imaged sector-by-sector to a known-good destination drive.
 Bad sector maps are generated to track unreadable regions.
 Files are extracted, verified against directory structure, and returned on your choice of media.

-Each NVMe controller family has different firmware architectures, failure signatures, and PC-3000 recovery modules.
-We maintain active tool support for the following controller families.
+Each controller family has different firmware architectures, failure signatures, and PC-3000 recovery modules.
+The cards below cover supported and unsupported families.

 Phison (E12, E16, E18, E21T)